andrew-fowler/cypress-info/PITCHME.md

 +++

+Cypress is
+- a (mostly) open source
-Cypress is a (monstly) open source, javascript based test framework.
+- javascript based test framework.
-Uses a local web based test harness
+- using a local web based test harness
-Based on an injected js proxy, similar to Selenium 1
+- based on an injected js proxy, similar to Selenium 1

 ---